-The AUD (Attestation and Auditing) section of the CPA exam focuses on the examination of an entity’s financial reports, compliance, and processes.
+The AUD (Attestation and Auditing) section of the CPA exam focuses on the examination of an entity’s financial statements, compliance, and processes.
 This section evaluates the candidates’ understanding of proper auditing procedures, gathering evidence, fundamental principles, and internal controls.

 What is the AUD CPA Exam Section?

-How Long is AUD?
+How Long is the AUD CPA Exam?

-AUD is a 4 hour exam, but you don’t have to use all of the time allocated.
+AUD is a 4-hour exam, but you don’t have to use all of the time allocated.
 There also is no individual time restraints on each individual testlet.